CharlesEmrich/Gummi-Bear-Kingdom/README.md

 #### CharlesEmrich @ gitHub for any questions.

 ## Description
 An app to manage, edit, create, and delete the inventory of a theoretical candy store.
+Styling modeled on (http://www.the-outpost.com/).

 ## Installation